 This policy was created in 1996 and updated periodically using the MEDLINE database.
-The most recent update was performed through January 16, 2013.
-Following is a summary of key studies to date.
+The most recent review was performed through January 16, 2015.

 Ambulation in Patients with Spinal Cord Injury

 The clinical impact of the Parastep® device rests on identification of clinically important outcomes.
-The primary outcome of the Parastep device, and the main purpose of its design, is to provide a degree of ambulation that improves the patient’s ability to complete the activities of daily living, or positively affect the patient’s quality of life.
-Physiologic outcomes (i.e., conditioning, oxygen uptake, etc.) have also been reported, but these are intermediate, short-term outcomes and it is not known whether similar or improved results could be attained with other training methods.
+The primary outcome of the Parastep device, and the main purpose of its design, is to provide a degree of ambulation that improves the patient’s ability to complete the activities of daily living (ADLs), or positively affect the patient’s quality of life.
+Physiologic outcomes (ie, conditioning, oxygen uptake) have also been reported, but these are intermediate, short-term outcomes, and it is not known whether similar or improved results could be attained with other training methods.
 In addition, the results are reported for mean peak values, which may or may not be a consistent result over time.
 The effect of the Parastep on physical self-concept and depression are secondary outcomes and similar to the physiologic outcomes; interpretation is limited due to lack of comparison with other forms of training.

-Functional NMES (Neuromuscular Electrical Stimulation) of the Upper Extremity
+Functional Neuromuscular Electrical Stimulation of the Upper Extremity

 Spinal Cord Injury

-Hamid notes that, with either device, there is a time delay of 1-2 seconds between command generation and execution of grasp function that interferes with the speed with which the patient can grasp and release objects.
+Hamid notes that, with either device, there is a time delay of 1 to 2 seconds between command generation and execution of grasp function that interferes with the speed with which the patient can grasp and release objects.

-Conclusions.
-Interpretation of the evidence for upper extremity neuroprostheses for patients with spinal cord injuries or post-stroke is limited by the small number of subjects and lack of data demonstrating its utility outside the study setting.
-The available evidence is insufficient to conclude that NMES improves outcomes by providing some upper extremity function.
+Interpretation of the evidence for upper-extremity neuroprostheses for patients with spinal cord injuries or poststroke is limited by the small number of subjects and lack of data demonstrating its utility outside the study setting.
+The available evidence is insufficient to conclude that neuromuscular electrical stimulation (NMES) improves outcomes by providing some upper-extremity function.